Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 Abdominal swelling, digestive upsets (vomiting, diarrhea or constipation), dark orange urine and a yellow tint to the skin, gums and mucus membranes are also symptoms of liver problems.

-Other symptoms of brain problems being caused by the build-up of toxins in the blood include weakness, poor co-ordination, personality changes and lethargy.
+Other symptoms of brain problems being caused by the build-up of toxins and ammonia in the blood include weakness, poor co-ordination, personality changes and lethargy.

 These are also likely to be obvious well before the risk of seizure occurs.